On Board - DAN AIR REMEMBERED

 Above: Class Elite

 Several tour operators dropped Dan-Air from their programmes from 1989 onwards.
 ILG announced 'We are cancelling our Dan-Air Engineering contract and reducing our chartering of their aircraft.'
-Airlines had began to spring up everywhere, many with the backing of a Tour Operator.
-Owners Abroad with Air 2000, Air UK Leisure with 40% backing from Unijet, Inter European with Aspro holidays.
-A further blow came when Airtours, one of Dan-Air's biggest contractors, started their own airline, Airtours who went on to grab several Dan-Air cabin crew. the attraction being increased salary packages and the chance to work on brand new aircraft.
+New airlines had began to spring up everywhere, many with the backing of a Tour Operator.
+Owners Abroad launched Air 2000, Air UK Leisure began with 40% backing from Unijet, and Aspro holidays launched Inter European.
+A further blow came when Airtours, one of Dan-Air's biggest contractors, started their own airline; Airtours International, who went on to grab several Dan-Air flight deck and cabin crew.
+The attractions being increased salary packages and the chance to work on brand new aircraft.

 Above: L-R - On board one of the refitted 727s - Economy meal, BAC 1-11 - Final cabin interior, 727, BAe146 interior.